Spring registration now open. Register online

 - Promote a stronger, healthier local community of runners

-Classes begin the week of January 4 and end the week of February 22.
-Winter classes will be offered as a once or twice a week option for eight consecutive weeks during the following times.
+Classes begin the week of April 11 and end the week of May 30.
+Spring classes will be offered as a once or twice a week option for 8 consecutive weeks during the following times.
 Please see below for descriptions of the classes.

 T2R circuit (intermediate level)